Fuseiniabdullai502/report-card-generator/README.md

     ```
 3.  **Push to GitHub:** Your code must be in a GitHub repository.
 If you haven't already, create a new repository on GitHub and push your project to it.

-### Step 2: Initialize App Hosting

-1.  **Run the init command** in your project's root directory:
+4.  **Run the init command** in your project's root directory:
     ```bash
     firebase init hosting
     ```
-2.  **Select a Firebase Project:** Choose the Firebase project you want to use from the list.
+5.  **Select a Firebase Project:** Choose the Firebase project you want to use from the list.
-3.  **IMPORTANT: Configure Hosting:** When prompted to select a hosting option, use the arrow keys to choose **"App Hosting: for web frameworks (Next.js, Angular, etc)"**.
+6.  **IMPORTANT: Configure Hosting:** When prompted to select a hosting option, use the arrow keys to choose **"App Hosting: for web frameworks (Next.js, Angular, etc)"**.
 This is the most important step.
-If you select the other "Hosting" option, it will ask for a public directory, which is not correct for this setup.
-4.  **Set Backend Region:** Choose a region for your backend server (e.g., `us-central1`).
+7.  **Set Backend Region:** Choose a region for your backend server (e.g., `us-central1`).
-5.  **Connect to GitHub:** The CLI will guide you to connect to your GitHub account and select the repository for this project.
+8.  **Connect to GitHub:** The CLI will guide you to connect to your GitHub account and select the repository for this project.
 This will set up a GitHub Action to enable automatic deployments whenever you push to your main branch.
+9.  **Configure Environment Variables:** Finally, follow the instructions in **Step 4** of the "Manual App Hosting Setup" guide below to add your secrets and environment variables.

+### Alternative Method: Manual App Hosting Setup

+If you have issues with the Firebase CLI, you can set up everything manually in the Firebase Console.

+#### Step 1: Go to the Firebase Console

+- Open your browser and navigate to the [Firebase Console](https://console.firebase.google.com/).
+- Select the Firebase project you are using for this application.

+#### Step 2: Create a New Backend

+- In the left-hand menu, under the "Build" section, click on **App Hosting**.
+- Click the **"Create backend"** button.

+#### Step 3: Connect to GitHub

+- Click the **"Connect to GitHub"** button.
+A pop-up window will appear.
+- Authorize Firebase to access your GitHub account.
+You may need to install the Firebase GitHub App on your account or a specific organization.
+- Once connected, select the **GitHub repository** where your application code is stored.
+- For the **"Root directory"**, leave it as the default (`/`) unless your app is in a subfolder within the repository.
+- Click **"Next"**.

+#### Step 4: Configure Deployment Settings

+- Firebase will automatically detect that you're using Next.js.
+- Set a **Backend ID** (e.g., `report-card-app`) and choose a **Region** for your server (e.g., `us-central1`).
+- Click **"Create backend"**.
+Firebase will now set up the necessary infrastructure and a GitHub Action in your repository.

-### Step 3: Configure Environment Variables
+#### Step 5: Configure Environment Variables (CRITICAL)

-This is the most critical step for your live application to work.
-You need to provide your API keys to the deployed app.

-1.  **Go to the Firebase Console** and select your project.
-2. Navigate to the **App Hosting** section in the left-hand menu.
-You should see your newly created backend.
-Click on it to open its dashboard.
-3. Go to the **"Settings"** tab.
-Here, you will add all the environment variables from your local `.env` file.
+Your application will not work without these settings.
+This is the most important step.

+1. After your backend is created, you will be taken to its dashboard.
+Click on the **"Settings"** tab.
-4.  **Add each variable** by clicking "Add variable" and entering the key and value:
+2.  **Add each variable** by clicking "Add variable" and entering the key and value from your local `.env` file:
     *   `GOOGLE_API_KEY`: Your API key for Google AI Studio.
     *   `NEXT_PUBLIC_ADMIN_EMAIL`: Your designated admin email address.
     *   `NEXT_PUBLIC_FIREBASE_API_KEY`: From your Firebase project's web app config.